About the Hall

 - Crown Ballroom: The new 40,000 square foot ballroom is a part of a 102,000 square foot expansion to the Charlotte Convention Center.
 The Crown Ballroom has a seating capacity of 2,400 banquet style and more than 4,200 theater style.

-- NASCAR Plaza Office Tower: A 393,000-square-foot, 19-story, Class A office building developed by Trinity Capital, in joint venture with Rubenstein Partners, and NASCAR.
-NASCAR and NASCAR Images are primary tenants and include full scale studios to be operated by NASCAR Images.
+- NASCAR Plaza Office Tower: A 393,000-square-foot, 19-story, Class A office building developed by Lauth Properties, in a joint venture with Rubenstein Partners, and NASCAR.
+NASCAR and NASCAR Productions are primary tenants and include full scale studios to be operated by NASCAR Images.

 - NASCAR Hall of Fame Parking Garage: Features more than 1,000 spaces.